-From 1926 until 1928, a federal Royal Commission, led by Walter Moffitt Marks, deliberated over the effect and dominance of the American film industry in Australia.
-Considerations included the possibility of a film quota or tariff system to boost the Australian film industry.
-American dominance of markets around film and their superior film products made it difficult for British and Australian productions to compete.
-In 1924, two years after the establishment of the Motion Picture Producers’ and Distributors’ Association (MPPDA) in America, the Australian Motion Picture Distributors’ Association (MPDA) had begun to represent the interests of predominantly Australian-based subsidiaries of distribution companies from the U.S. Australian MPDA President Victor Wilson appeared before the Commission to answer questions regarding the existence of an American “combine” suppressing Australian local productions, a claim he denied (NAA: A11636, 4/1, p7).
-Circumstances seemed unfavourable to local productions due to a system called “block-booking”, where exhibitors entered into a 12 month contract with distributors to ensure a regular and varied programme for their patrons, sometimes at the expense of local productions being screened.
-The Commonwealth Board of Censors, consisting of chief censor in Melbourne and another censor in Sydney, hoped that increased production and screening of films from the British Empire would counteract the influence of U.S. films on young Australians (a particular concern after the advent of the “talkies” in 1928 [CFCB, 1930, p6; Damousi, 2007]), although British films were often criticised by the censorship authority as in need of improvement “from the point of view of entertainment, technical excellence and censorship standards” (Annual Report, 1929, p5).
+In the 1920s, U.S. dominance of the film market and their capacity to produce popular cinema made it difficult for British and Australian productions to compete.
+There were also many concerns regarding the effects of American products on young people.
+A federal Royal Commission was established and led by Walter Moffitt Marks to consider the how to boost the Australian film industry.
+They were very suspicious of the Australian Motion Picture Distributors’ Association (MPDA) which had begun to represent the interests of U.S. distribution companies in this region.
+MPDA President Victor Wilson had to answer questions about an American “combine” suppressing Australian local productions (Minutes of Evidence from Royal Commission, p7).
+“Block-booking”, a system where exhibitors booked pictures 12 months in advance, was also thought to be suppressing local productions from being screened.
+The Commonwealth Board of Censors, consisting of a Chief Censor in Melbourne and another censor in Sydney, hoped that a quota on films from the British Empire would encourage British and Australian productions and counteract the influence of U.S. films on young Australians (a particular concern after the advent of the “talkies” in 1928 [CFCB, 1930, p6; Damousi, 2007]).
+British films, however, came with their own perceived problems; they were often criticised by the Censorship Board as in need of improvement “from the point of view of entertainment, technical excellence and censorship standards” (Annual Report, 1929, p5).

 Image of newspaper article from The Age (Melbourne), 25 April 1928, p10 accessed through Trove database.